learn-co-curriculum/listening-to-dom-nodes/README.md

 Adding an event listener to a DOM node is easy — we just call `addEventListener()` on the node. `addEventListener()` takes two arguments: the name of the event, and a function to handle the event.

 Let's start by adding a listener for `click` events to the `main#main` element in `index.html`.
-Open the file in a browser and, in console, enter:
+Once you've opened `index.html` in the browser, enter the following in the browser's JS console:

 ```js
 const main = document.getElementById('main')